 Ultrasonography is ultrasound imaging and is used to obtain clinical information regarding a patient.
 This imaging technology creates real-time diagnostic data and has produced several benefits – primarily in the reduction of healthcare costs – due to replacing more expensive investigative procedures.
 Ultrasonography is used over a broad spectrum in the clinical setting including obstetrics and gynaecology, orthopaedics and cardiology, emergency medicine, prostate cancer, breast cancer detection etc. The merits of ultrasonography over other imaging modalities include the speed in obtaining images, cost-effectiveness and the benefit of being a non-invasive procedure.
 Also, ultrasonography equipment is relatively inexpensive compared to magnetic resonance imaging (MRI) systems.

 Today, ultrasound images can be generated on hand-held portable devices to inspect the abdomen, kidney, heart and peripheral vasculature.
 The advancement of computer imaging software – by applying algorithms – has enabled the enhancement of image reconstruction.

 High intensity focused ultrasound

-The hyperthermia therapy technique using high intensity focused ultrasound (HIFU) was developed in the 1940s as an imaging tool which uses temperature to treat a variety of diseases.
+The hyperthermia therapy technique using high intensity focused ultrasound (HIFU) was developed in the 1940s as an imaging tool that uses temperature to treat a variety of diseases.
 HIFU has been successfully applied in the treatment of cancer to destroy solid tumours of the brain, bone, liver, breast, rectum, pancreas, testes and kidney.
 In addition, it can be used to treat uterine fibroids, benign thyroid nodules, hypertrophic parathyroid gland ablation and breast fibroadenoma ablation.